TT-4010 - In memoriam Alfred Seiser (1931 - 2000)

 For this CD, we have chosen a selection of particularly fine, rare, beautiful, or otherwise remarkable records from Seiser's collection.
 To accomodate the limits of CD playing time, we restricted ourselves to Gramophone Co. products (Berliner, G&T, Zonophone, HMV) up to the Great War - a type of record Seiser avidly collected and which forms a sizable part of the collection as it exists at GHT today.
 The music attempts to reflect the variety of Seiser's taste, except that we, on purpose, have largely avoided the most well-known and oft-reissued singers like Caruso or Battistini, to make room for some less hackneyed items which the collectors of today hopefully might not have on their shelves already.

-01: El Capitán (John Philip Sousa)
+DISC 101: El Capitán (John Philip Sousa)

 March on motives from Sousa's eponymous operetta